 Updated October 1, 2021

 Real estate crowdfunding is the process of getting a pool of investors to raise capital for a real estate project.
-It’s a way for real estate investors who are short on cash to obtain the funding they need to flip a home, buy a rental property, or anything else in real estate.
+It’s a way for real estate investors who are short on cash to obtain funding.
+Then they can pursue flipping a house, buying a rental property, or anything else in real estate.
 On the other side of the equation, real estate crowdfunding can offer non-professional investors the opportunity to place their cash into the real estate market with less risk than financing a project on their own.

 How Does Real Estate Crowdfunding Work?